-At the hearing, in order to be found in contempt as to a support issue, the Court must find that there is a prior order directing the defaulting party to pay support, that the defaulting party did not pay all or part of the required support and that the defaulting party has a present ability to pay the support and willfully failed to do so.
+In order to be found in contempt for a support issue at a hearing, the Court must find that there is a prior order directing the defaulting party to pay support; that the defaulting party did not pay all or part of the required support; and that the defaulting party has a present ability to pay the support and willfully failed to do so.
 It is important for the petitioner to be able to present the Court with information as to the defaulting party’s ability to pay support, such as sources for available income and assets.
 The petitioner may want to engage in discovery prior to a hearing on the enforcement matter in order to have this information available for the Judge.
-Once the Judge makes a finding of willful contempt, the Judge may impose appropriate sanctions, which may include incarceration, awarding the petitioner’s attorney’s fees and costs, or ordering a compensatory or coercive fine.
+Once the Judge makes a finding of willful contempt, he or she may impose appropriate sanctions, which may include incarceration, awarding the petitioner’s attorney’s fees and costs, or ordering a compensatory or coercive fine.

 If the Judge orders incarceration, or a compensatory or coercive fine, the Judge must set a “purge” amount based on the defaulting party’s present ability to pay.
 A purge is an amount that is due from the defaulting party within a reasonable amount of time in order to avoid additional sanctions.
-If the defaulting party does not comply, the Judge may issue a writ of bodily attachment ordering that the defaulting party be incarcerated.
+If the defaulting party does not comply, the Judge may issue a writ of bodily attachment ordering that the defaulting party is incarcerated.
 In some circumstances, the Judge may order the defaulting party to be immediately taken into custody at the hearing.
 Our divorce lawyers are available to help you — contact us for a free initial consultation to discuss your enforcement case today.

 It is important to note that property distribution agreements are not modifiable.
 Sometimes circumstances change after the Final Judgment was entered which make a property settlement agreement harder to enforce or even unfair.
-However, in most circumstances the family court does not have jurisdiction to modify the property settlement agreement to something that is different than what the parties agreed.
+However, in most circumstances, the family court does not have jurisdiction to modify the property settlement agreement to something that is different than what the parties agreed.